The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 - Transformation and Corporate Operations Directorate

-The Medical directorate leads the negotiations with PSNC, working with the other directorates such as the Operations and Information and Nursing directorates, where required, and the Department of Health.
+The Strategy and Innovation directorate leads the negotiations with PSNC, working with the other directorates such as the Medical directorate, where required, and the Department of Health.

 The Operations and Information directorate contains a central team and four regional teams: